We offer a variety of comfortable and affordably priced accommodations on campus. To view our rates, please check out our rate sheet.

 CES reserves the right to assess additional overnight program charges after the final invoice is sent in the case of additional information of defacement/damaged property received from the Housing or Facilities departments at a later date.

 Payment is due in full within twenty (20) days of receipt of the invoice, and late payments will accrue interest at the rate of 1.5% per month.
-If the Organization has a credit due, the University will issue a refund to the Organization within (30) days of completion of the Program.
+If the Organization has a credit due, the University will issue a refund to the Organization within thirty (30) days of completion of the Program.

 Standard charges include housing accommodations, meal plans, facilities fees, audiovisual fees, and parking fees.
 Incidental fees may also apply based on your program requests.